 An SPD is a legally required document that provides a comprehensive description of benefit plans and their provisions.
 The plans include:

 - Plan Administration

 - What Happens If...

-- · Health Care Participation
+- Health Care Participation

+- COVID-related legislative changes to the Health Care Spending Account and the Dependent Care

+Spending Account

 Additional Plan Information